hl395/steer-prediction/README.md

 - Better training data
 - More compute power
 - Standardize Network Architecture
-- It is a try and error approach, and engineering approach
+- Try and error approach, and engineering approach
-- Working on real environment
+- Working with real environment data

+The simulator also provide real time steering_angle, throttle, speed and image feed.
+Therefore, it is possible to record new training set driving by the machine.
+Then train the machine again.
+After few generation, the machine driver will be better than human.
+I am going to explore more about the reinforcement learning.

+The second version of simulator is out with a more challenging unseen track.
+It will be beneficial to generalize a model that can succefully drive in both tracks.

 ## Reference